nicholasf/bogan_ipsum/README.md

 Generated bogan_ipsum.app
 Interactive Elixir (0.10.2-dev) - press Ctrl+C to exit (type h() ENTER for help) iex(1)> BoganIpsum.sentence
-"As busy as a Pig's arse piece of piss Come a Bush telly" iex(2)> BoganIpsum.sentence
+"As busy as a pig's arse piece of piss come a bush telly" iex(2)> BoganIpsum.sentence
-"As dry as a Thongs bloody Grab us a Grundies" iex(3)> BoganIpsum.sentence
+"As dry as a thongs bloody grab us a grundies" iex(3)> BoganIpsum.sentence
-"Lets throw a Bloody oath! bloody Lets throw a Frog in a sock" iex(4)> BoganIpsum.sentence
+"Lets throw a bloody oath! bloody lets throw a frog in a sock" iex(4)> BoganIpsum.sentence
-"He's got a massive Digger how Watch out for the Galah" iex(5)> BoganIpsum.sentence
+"He's got a massive digger how watch out for the galah" iex(5)> BoganIpsum.sentence
-"Grab us a Corker when It'll be Going off"
+"Grab us a corker when it'll be going off"

 ```